tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/操作指南/触发器管理/API 网关触发器/Websocket/Websocket 使用方法_intl.md

-In the [How It Works](https://cloud.tencent.com/document/product/583/32553) document, it is mentioned that three types of SCF functions are required to sustain the interaction with API Gateway:
+In the [How It Works](https://intl.cloud.tencent.com/document/product/583/31437) document, it is mentioned that three types of SCF functions are required to sustain the interaction with API Gateway:
 - Registration function: This function is triggered when a WebSocket connection is requested and established between the client and API Gateway, notifying SCF of the secConnectionID of the WebSocket connection.
 The secConnectionID is usually recorded in the persistent store in this function for reverse push of subsequent data.
 - Cleanup function: This function is triggered when the client initiates a WebSocket disconnection request, notifying SCF to prepare to disconnect the secConnectionID.
 The secConnectionID is usually cleaned from the persistent store in this function.
 - Transfer function: This function is triggered when the client sends data through the WebSocket connection, notifying SCF of the secConnectionID of the connection and the data sent.
 Business data is usually processed in this function.
 For example, it determines whether to push data to other secConnectionIDs in the persistent storage.

->!
-When you need to actively push data to a secConnectionID or disconnect a secConnectionID, the reverse push address of API Gateway has to be used.
+>When you need to actively push data to a secConnectionID or disconnect a secConnectionID, the reverse push address of API Gateway has to be used.

 This document uses Python2.7 as an example to illustrate how to write the main_handler for various functions and how to create and use API Gateway.